 When Will Millennials Start Retiring?

-Assuming millennials retire when they reach full retirement age at 67, the oldest millennials will start retiring in about 30 years, and the youngest millennials who are now 20 will start retiring in about 47 years.
+Assuming millennials retire when they reach full retirement age at 67, the oldest millennials will start retiring in about 30 years, and the youngest millennials, who are now 22, will start retiring in about 45 years.
 What Social Security will look like for them is a critical question as they plan for retirement.

-Millennials are now the largest generation in America, according to the Pew Research Center.
-Estimating their retirement income and savings amounts now are essential steps for millennials to take, whether or not the Social Security program changes dramatically over the next several decades.
+Millennials are about to be the largest generation in America, according to the U.S. Census Bureau.
+Estimating retirement income and savings amounts now are essential steps for millennials to take, whether or not the Social Security program changes dramatically over the next several decades.

 What Exactly Is Social Security?

-Social Security is primarily the Old-Age, Survivors and Disability Insurance federal program, which keeps approximately 20 percent of all Americans over the age of 65 above the poverty line.
+Social Security is primarily the Old-Age, Survivors and Disability Insurance federal program, which keeps over 15 million of all Americans over the age of 65 above the poverty line.

 The program is funded through payroll taxes that are put in the fund, which is managed by the government.
-It is the largest federal spending program, and last year nearly 62 million Americans received about $955 billion in Social Security benefits, according to the Social Security Administration.
+It is the largest federal spending program, and it is expected in 2018 that 63 million Americans will receive roughly $1 trillion in benefits, according to the Social Security Administration.

 What Will Social Security Be Like in 30 Years?

-“Social Security will change because it is unsustainable at its current rate,” said Jamie Hopkins, a professor at The American College of Financial Services’ Retirement Income Program.
+“Social Security will change because it is unsustainable at its current rate,” said Jamie Hopkins, an associate professor at The American College of Financial Services’ Retirement Income Program.

 According to a summary of the 2017 Social Security annual report, Social Security’s rate of expenditures has exceeded its income since 2010 — and the government has difficulty paying benefits with no surplus.

-Experts project that the cash-flow deficit will average about $76 billion between now and 2018 and will continue to climb as the number of beneficiaries — mostly baby boomers — continues to grow at a faster rate than the number of workers.
+Experts projected that the cash-flow deficit would average about $76 billion between 2015 and 2018 and will continue to climb as the number of beneficiaries — mostly baby boomers — continues to grow at a faster rate than the number of workers.

 Will Social Security End?